 Foetal Alcohol Spectrum Disorders: this is an umbrella term for a range of diagnoses caused by exposure to alcohol in the womb.
 Alcohol crosses the placenta in the bloodstream of a developing foetus, and can affect physical and brain development in a number of ways.
 Up to 70% of adopted children have been exposed to alcohol in the womb.
+The difficulties caused by FASDs can become more pronounced as a child gets older, causing particular difficulties in secondary school.

-Action Points >>>
+Action Points